List of deans of Harvard Law School

 The dean of Harvard Law School is the head of Harvard Law School.
-The current dean is John F. Manning—the 13th person to hold the post—who succeeded Martha Minow in 2017.
+The current dean is John C.P.
+Goldberg—the 14th person to hold the post—who succeeded John Manning in 2024 on an interim basis before assuming the position permanently in 2025.

 List of deans of Harvard Law School

 Founded in 1817, Harvard Law School is the oldest continuously operating law school in the United States.
-Since its founding, 13 people have officially served as dean.
+Since its founding, 14 people have officially served as dean.